Pure metric geometry: introductory lectures: Universal ambient space

 where the greatest lower bound is taken for all isometrics $\iota$ of $\spc{U}_\infty$.
-Show that $\|{*}\z-{*}\|$ defines a pseudometric \footnote{The value $\|A-B\|$ is called \emph{Hausdorff distance up to isometry} from $A$ to $B$ in $\spc{U}_\infty$.} on nonempty compact subsets of $\spc{U}_\infty$ and its corresponding metric space is isometric to $\GH$. \end{thm}
+Show that $\|{*}\z-{*}\|$ defines a semimetric on nonempty compact subsets of $\spc{U}_\infty$ and its corresponding metric space is isometric to $\GH$. \end{thm}